hipay/hipay-docs/hipay-enterprise-sdk-ios/02-Prerequisites-and-recommendations.md

 ## Build settings

-The iOS target version is 8.0, which means that the SDK won't build on applications targeting a lower version of iOS.
+The iOS target version is 9.0, which means that the SDK won't build on applications targeting a lower version of iOS.

 ## E-commerce or in-store scenarios

 If you use the SDK for e-commerce payments (in-app payments through a payment form), then you can read the document in a linear way.

-If you need to use the SDK for processing payments on a physicial payment terminal (mPOS), then you just need to follow a few specific steps, mentioned in the "Installation", "Configuration" and "Advanced usage" sections of this documentation.
+If you need to use the SDK for processing payments on a physical payment terminal (mPOS), then you just need to follow a few specific steps, mentioned in the "Installation", "Configuration" and "Advanced usage" sections of this documentation.

 ## Credentials